lucasdias4/cat_and_dog_searcher/README.md

  <p> Library chosen for its simple implementation.
 As a negative point, there is some loss of performance when compared to other competitors, such as Dagger.
 There is no significant loss for this application. </p>

 **Coroutines** - _dealing with threads and asynchronism_
  <p> Approach suggested by Google and working well with Live Data, makes good use of the device's Threads and Thread Pool, improving application performance.
-When compared to RxJava, which is its biggest competitor, its positive point is its smaller size and its error handling, which is a little more manual. </p>
+When compared to RxJava, which is its biggest competitor, its positive point is its smaller size and simplicity, its negative point is its error handling which is a little more manual. </p>

 **Navigation component** - _navigation between screens_
  <p> Used as a new form of navigation for the application. </p>